 Case No. 1

 This 28 year old Japanese woman suffered from alopecia areata for 5 years.
 Note the large, readily visible bald patch on the back of her scalp.
-Numerous treatments had not worked for her.
-She began applying wheatgrass extract twice a week, and after just four months treatment, her hair recovered completely.
+Numerous treatments failed.

 Case No. 2

-It may take a year for the hair to recover, and perseverance can work well.
-Time has also taught me that “less is best” when wheatgrass is used for alopecia (and many other conditions).
+It may take a year for the hair to recover, so it is important to persevere.
+Experience also, has taught me that “less is best” when wheatgrass is used for alopecia (and many other conditions).
 For instance, for alopecia, I would recommend it once weekly only - (a light spray only), and persevere.